Polycarbonate sheets for Greenhouse | Vulcan PC applications

 Now that you have understood the pros and cons of different glazing materials and have chosen VULCAN Polycarbonate sheets to build your greenhouse, the next step is to choose from the following options: Corrugated or Flat profiles.

-Corrugated Profiles are suitable for standalone or multi-span tunnel greenhouses, and require only light-duty building structures.
+Corrugated Polycarbonate Sheet Profiles are suitable for standalone or multi-span tunnel greenhouses, and require only light-duty building structures.
 They’re generally less expensive to construct as it requires fewer internal structures, and are normally made up of curved bows and simple purlins.
 The arched roof also creates flat spots where snow and ice can accumulate, which makes it more popular in tropical and subtropical regions.

-Flat Profile are more suited for A-frame type roofing greenhouses, which require medium to heavy building structures, and normally consist of welded or bolted trusses, designed to withstand high wind, hail, or snowy conditions.
+Solid Flat Polycarbonate Profiles are more suited for A-frame type roofing greenhouses, which require medium to heavy building structures, and normally consist of welded or bolted trusses, designed to withstand high wind, hail, or snowy conditions.
 The added strength of the A-frame design can support systems such as boom irrigation, monorails, curtains among other equipment.
 An A-frame roof also offers good angles for capturing light during winter, a very important factor in northern climates.
 They are also less prone to drip condensation compared to an arched greenhouse structure.

 Polycarbonate sheets for Greenhouse: The Do-it-All Solution

-For customers who are looking for the best balance between light penetration, diffusion, with additional heat reduction and solar selective properties, can choose the VULCAN Pearly Series Polycarbonate sheets.
+Customers who are looking for the best balance between light penetration, diffusion, with additional heat reduction and solar selective properties, can choose the VULCAN Pearly Series Polycarbonate sheets.
 With VULCAN Pearly, there is no need to add additional shade net coverings, which lowers the overall building and construction costs.

 Areas with less sun exposure, stable climate and require maximum sunlight penetration.